 Happiness is a choice.
 It’s not always an easy choice, and some days it’s downright impossible.

 Choose happiness.
 Every morning before I lift my head off my pillow, I tell myself that I will choose to be happy that day.
 It doesn’t always go as planned.
 Life throws curve balls.

 But I choose to start every single day with the INTENTION of being happy.

 Another very important thing to know about happiness….
 Other people don’t determine your happiness.
 You do.
 When someone cuts you off in traffic, you can choose to let that person ruin your day, or you can choose to let it go and put a happy thought into your head instead.
 Don’t let other people determine your emotions.

 Guideline #8.
 Get Grounded

 Like a tree’s roots, having strong and supportive beliefs about yourself will anchor you.
-You can’t build a skyscraper without beginning with a strong and solid foundation.
+You can’t build a skyscraper without starting with a strong and solid foundation.

-Working on a positive mindset using all of these techniques will translate into finding wellness both physically and mentally so you can thrive in midlife.
+Working on a positive mindset using all of these techniques will translate into finding wellness both physically and mentally so you can thrive in life.